vincitamore/showcase/README.md

 # Portfolio Showcase
+> [!CAUTION]
+> This site is a work in progress and the Readme is hit or miss as to the actual state of things right now.
+Once I get a last few things sorted out I will come back and fix this

 A modern, interactive portfolio site built with Next.js, TypeScript, and shadcn/ui.
 This project serves as both a showcase of work and a demonstration of modern web development practices.